sudheerj/javascript-interview-questions/README.md

     ```
     You can also call the function which you are passing to higher order function as callback function.

     The higher order function is helpful to write the modular and reusable code.
-For example, the below example illustrate the

     **[⬆ Back to Top](#table-of-contents)**